TALLIY/kisters-coding-challenge/README.md

 You can simulate a SynLogger using the included `./simulate_logger.py` script.
 This script will connect to `localhost:8412` and transmit a random number of samples.

 [^1]: Valid choices are C/C++, Java, Python, Rust, TypeScript and zig.

+## Some remarks

+1. I chose not to write a lot of comments as they clutter up the code.
+However, I hope that every function and variable is clearly named to avoid ambiguity when reading the code.
+I will be more than happy to discuss my code in the technical interview.

+2. I wrote the code from my work github account by accident (mohamadaltalli-mamahealth) and I will update the readme from my personal github account (TALLIY).
+Both accounts are fully mine and no one else was involved in writing the code.